Bangladesh and the Indo-Pacific Strategy

 The Indo-Pacific strategy is the U.S. Government's vision for a free, open, and secure Indo-Pacific region in which countries of the Indo-Pacific are empowered to tackle 21st-century challenges and seize emerging opportunities.
-Bangladesh, strategically located in the Bay of Bengal, serves as a gateway to South and Southeast Asia.
-Its position makes it a key participant in the Indo-Pacific strategy of the United States, India, Japan, and Australia.
-Bangladesh views stability and prosperity in the Indo-Pacific as crucial for achieving its goal of becoming a modern, developed nation.
-The country aims for a free, open, and inclusive Indo-Pacific to ensure long-term resilience and shared prosperity for all.

-Strategic Significance
+Strategic significance

-As the Indo-Pacific narrative gains prominence, Bangladesh's strategic location at the apex of the Bay of Bengal— the world's largest bay, covering 2.17 million sq. km—positions it as a crucial facilitator and connector between regions and competing powers.
+As the Indo-Pacific narrative gains prominence, Bangladesh's strategic location at the apex of the Bay of Bengal— the world's largest bay, covering 2.17 million km^{2}—positions it as a crucial facilitator and connector between regions and competing powers.
 Its role in enhancing regional connectivity is vital to the Indo-Pacific strategy, making Bangladesh a crucial contributor to shaping the region's future.

 The map of the Bengal Basin highlighting its geostrategic significance from historical colonization to its pivotal role in the contemporary Indo-Pacific landscape.

 The U.S. strategy in the Indo-Pacific aims to prevent the dominance of any single country, thereby ensuring a balanced geopolitical landscape in the region.
 Although Bangladesh is not a member of the Indo-Pacific Economic Framework for Prosperity (IPEF), it views the framework as essential for supporting a free, open, peaceful, secure, and inclusive Indo-Pacific region.

-Relationships with Major Powers
+Relationships with major powers

 Bangladesh's relationship with major powers, particularly India, faces uncertainty following Sheikh Hasina's resignation, as her government had been a key ally in New Delhi's regional strategy.
-With the rise of an interim leadership under Muhammad Yunus, Bangladesh’s alignment within the Indo-Pacific could shift, potentially impacting trade and security ties with both India and other global powers.
+With the rise of an interim leadership under Muhammad Yunus, Bangladesh's alignment within the Indo-Pacific could shift, potentially impacting trade and security ties with both India and other global powers.
 This political transition may also influence broader dynamics in the Indo-Pacific Strategy, as major powers reassess their engagement with Bangladesh.